-As an international student, you are entitled to work up to 40 hours per fortnight to support yourself.
-This means that you'll probably need to apply for jobs by sending in a CV or résumé.
+As an international student, you are entitled to work up to 40 hours (or over 40 hours up until June 2023) per fortnight to support yourself.
+Need to apply for jobs?
+This guide will help you put together a CV or résumé.

 - Tell the truth

 - Proofread (or have someone proofread for you)